ideapark/career/cloud-native/mesh/istio-quickstart.md

 Identity:

-1. x509 SPIFFE (spiffe://cluster.local/ns/default/sa/default)
+1. x509 SPIFFE (spiffe://cluster.local/ns/<default>/sa/<default>)
 2. JWT: json web token (USE_ORIGIN)

 Policy scope:

-1. Mesh-wide: `meshpolicy.authentication.istio.io`
+1. Mesh-Wide: `meshpolicy.authentication.istio.io`

 A policy defined in the mesh-scope storage with no target selector section.
 There can be at most one mesh-wide policy in the mesh.

-2. Namespace-wide: `policy.authentication.istio.io`
+2. Namespace-Wide: `policy.authentication.istio.io`

 A policy defined in the namespace-scope storage with name default and no target selector section.
 There can be at most one namespace-wide policy per namespace.

-3. Service-specific: `policy.authentication.istio.io`
+3. Service-Specific: `policy.authentication.istio.io`

 A policy defined in the namespace-scope storage, with non-empty target selector section.
 A namespace can have zero, one, or many service-specific policies.